 Home-cooked meals are great, but what happens if you are staying with your vegetarian brother or with friends who dine on chicken nuggets and corn dogs?
-You are stuck with the meals served to you unless you plan to eat in restaurants every day.
+You are stuck with the meals served to you unless you eat in restaurants every day.

 Less Privacy — Or None at All

 You will probably be sharing a bathroom and may be sleeping in the main room of the house.
-Expect early risers to tiptoe past your bed to let the dog outside or warm up their cars.
+Expect early risers to tiptoe past your bed to let the dog outside or warm up their car.

 Sofa Beds or Air Mattresses